agwadan/todo-api/README.md

    DB_DATABASE=todo_db
    ```
 6. Ensure that the database (todo_db) exists in MySQL or create it.
-7. run the application using the command `npm run start` for npm or `yarn start` if you're using yarn as our package manager.
+7. Run the application using the command `npm run start` for npm or `yarn start` if you're using yarn as our package manager.

 8. The app will be running at `http://localhost:3000`.